adaqian/job-scheduler/README.md

 `http://localhost:8080/api/resumeAllJobs`
 # Pull image
 docker pull registry.cn-hangzhou.aliyuncs.com/adaqian/job-scheduler:latest
-# Some extra things:
+# Some extra things
-- Add JobListener to monitor job execution,such as timeout detection, retry.
+- We can JobListener to monitor job execution,such as timeout detection, retry.
 - We can consider integrating redis to improve concurrency and make the interaction faster.